Police-Data-Accessibility-Project/data-analysis/core/nlp_processor/families/registry/README.md

-The family registry matches registries with their associated database model
+The family registry matches registries with their associated database model and job result class